New self-serve pricingLearn more

 Public key cryptography is an encryption scheme built around the relationship between two unique keys—a public key that encrypts the data, and a private key that decrypts it.
 What makes this kind of cryptography more secure is that while the public key is stored on the server (and thus fairly easy for others to access), the private key is stored either on the user’s device or on a hardware security module like a USB or biometric scanner.
 When a user authenticates, the private key sends a message with a unique signature to the public key, which then decrypts access to the server.

-A diagram of how FIDO's public key cryptography works
+A diagram showing how public key cryptography works

 WebAuthn